nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

-### 3.5 Initializing the Dish List:`initialize`
+#### 3.2.4 Initializing the Dish List: `initialize`

-user needs to enter `d` in main menu first.
+The user needs to enter the command below:

 user needs to enter the command below:

 Format: `initialize`

-user is then asked to confirm as this command deletes all the entries in the dish
+The user is then asked to confirm as this command deletes all the entries in the dish.

-if user enters yes,
+If user enters `y`,

 ```
          are you sure you want to clear list? (yes or no)
-yes
+y
          LIST IS CLEARED
 ```

-if user enters no,
+If user enters `n`,

 ```
          are you sure you want to clear list? (yes or no)
-no
+n
          LIST IS NOT CLEARED
 ```

-### 3.6 Removing Dish:`remove`

-user needs to enter `d` in main menu first.
+#### 3.2.5 Removing Dish: `remove`

-user needs to enter the command below:
+The user needs to enter the command below:

-Format: `remove i/INDEX`
+Format: `remove DISH_INDEX`

 Examples:

 - `remove 1`
 - `remove 2`

-if user enters an invalid index, a error message will appear
+If user enters an invalid index, an error message will appear.

 ```
         OOPS!!! dish does not exist.